 Obviously, that’s not reasonable for most people.
 Instead, I’d suggest focusing on rods in the $150 – $300 category.
 Generally, these rods are seen as a mix between entry-level and mid-priced offerings, and you’ll find tons of great options here.

-Some of the best fly rods I use while guiding fall in this price range – the Douglas LRS ($250), the Orvis Clearwater ($229), and the Fenwick Aetos ($189) are all great rods that won’t break the bank.
+Some of the best fly fishing rod for beginners I use while guiding fall in this price range – the Douglas LRS ($250), the Orvis Clearwater ($229), and the Fenwick Aetos ($189) are all great rods that won’t break the bank.

 And what’s even better is that you’re able to find a lot of these rods offered in an outfitting package – complete with a reel, line, and leader for around $300-400.
 That’s a stellar price, considering what you’re getting.
 So, I’d suggest budgeting $150 – $300 for a good fly rod.
 It’s a great addition to a fly fishing beginner setup.